Welwi/Pump-it-Up-Data-Mining-the-Water-Table/README.md

    * **Data Visuazliation**: PowerBI.

+## Technologies
+   * **Programming language**: Python.
+   * **Libraries**: numpy, pandas, sklearn, imblearn

+## Dataset Description

+The original training dataset is found on 'train_set_values.csv', 'train_set_labels.csv'.
+The test set can be found on 'test_set_values.csv'.
+As part of the cleaning step, the 'train_set_values.csv' and 'train_set_labels.csv' were merged, the null values were replaced with the mode and duplicate values were dropped.
+Categorical features have been transformed using target encoding.

+### Key Insights
+  * Most wells have good water quality but about 17,000 with good water quality are non-functional.

 In our analysis we were able to identify a smaller subset of non functioning wells that could be prioritized for restoration based on the insights.
 The analysis can be found on the Power BI file "Data_Analysis.pbix".